czyzby/gdx-skins/README.md

 - [Pimentoso Software blog](http://pimentoso.blogspot.com/2013/04/libgdx-scene2d-skin-quick-tutorial.html) contains a simple *Scene2D* tutorial.
 - [This thread](http://www.badlogicgames.com/forum/viewtopic.php?f=17&t=15209) includes *JSON* highlighter for *IntelliJ/Android Studio* IDEs.
 No more red spots in your skin files!
 - [This thread](http://www.badlogicgames.com/forum/viewtopic.php?f=17&t=22075) contains `TiledNinePatchDrawable`, which might be necessary for some GUIs.
+- Apparently, LibGDX team decided to maintain their own [similar community-driven project](https://github.com/libgdx/libgdx-skins) (finally!).
+It currently contains far less skins, but allows to download them individually and features a live preview.
+If you want to contribute a new skin here, I strongly suggest you also create a pull request to the official `libgdx-skins` project.

 ## Contributing